 We especially love their Montepulciano, Val D’Orcia and Montalcino Wine Tour.
 The Val D’Orcia region is a UNESCO World Heritage Site, thanks to its picturesque landscape and little towns.
 It has also been used as a location in several well-known films: The English Patient, Gladiator and A Midsummer Night’s Dream, to name a few.
 During the tour, guests enjoy the enchanting hilltop town of Montalcino, a private tour and tasting of the most important product of this area — the famous Nobile di Montepulciano — and lunch in Pienza, which has been nicknamed the “Ideal Town.”

-Where to Stay: Our Villa Landolfo property, with its stunning, private location and superb pool, can sleep up to eight people.
+Where to Stay: Our Frantoio Villa property, with its stunning, private location and superb pool, can sleep up to twenty people.
 The villa is surrounded by wooded hills and beautiful vistas, a true gem in the Tuscan countryside.
 L’Albero Bello is similarly surrounded by stunning countryside and has a pool for guests to enjoy; it’s also about a mile from the well-preserved medieval town of Lucignano, with its quaint shops, restaurants and grocery stores.
 All offer air conditioning, rare treat in Tuscany.

 We’re here to help you book your Tuscany accommodations, as well as wine excursions.
 Contact Italy Perfect at [email protected] or 1-888-308-6123.